A New Greenhills Tradition!

 Next year's students will get the opportunity to paint a new rock!

 Leave a lasting imprint at Greenhills!
 Families and local businesses have the opportunity to support the project and PTC programs through brick sponsorship.
 Sponsored bricks will be engraved with the text of the sponsors choosing*.
-Brick Sponsorship is closed for the 2020 school year.
-Any orders recieved now will be added to the pathway in 2021.

 *PTC gets final approval of brick text for appropriateness.